grip-framework/grip/README.md

     # Set headers via two different methods
     headers(env, "Host", "github.com")
-    headers(env, {"X-Custom-Header" => "This is a custom value", "X-Custom-Header-Two" => "This is a custom value"}) render(env, 200, url?(env)["id"])
+    headers(env, {"X-Custom-Header" => "This is a custom value", "X-Custom-Header-Two" => "This is a custom value"})

+    {
+      :ok,
+      {"body": "Hello, #{url?(env)["id"]}!"}
+    }
   end
 end

-class Templated < Grip::Http
-  route("/:name", ["GET", "POST"])

-  def get(env)
-    params = url?(env)

-    #
-    # The template generation stems from Kilt which is a fantastic library,
-    # for this example we are going to create a file named index.ecr in the src/views/ directory
-    # and then we are including something like this in the index.ecr file:
-    #
-    # Hello, <%= params["name"] %>
-    #
-    if params["name"] == "admin"
-      render_template(env, 200, "src/views/index.ecr")
-    else
-      # Redirect the client to /login
-      redirect(env, "/login")
-    end
-  end

-  def post(env)
-    # This does the same as the function above but without the env and response code parameters.
-    render_template("src/views/index.ecr")
-  end
-end

-class Echo < Grip::WebSocket
+class Echo < Grip::WebSocketConsumer
-  route("/:id") # The routing is based on the kemal router which supports the same routing powers.
+  route "/:id" # The routing is based on the kemal router which supports the same routing powers.

   def on_message(env, message)
     puts url?(env) # This gets the hash instance of the route url specified variables puts headers?(env) # This gets the http headers

     if message == "close"
-      close("Received a 'close' message, closing the connection!") # This closes the connection end
+      close "Received a 'close' message, closing the connection!" # This closes the connection end

-    send(message)
+    send message
   end

   def on_close(env, message)